studio1902/statamic-peak/README.md

 ## Favicons
 <span id="favicons"></span>

 By uploading a single favicon SVG to the favicons asset container you can generate favicons for modern browsers on the fly.
-Make sure your SVG is as flat as possible and has a squared viewbox: `viewbox="0 0 100 100"` for example.
-And make sure it has a `width` and a `height` set in pixels.
 The favicon partial will spit out the following favicons:

 * The SVG you uploaded as a `rel="icon"`.
 * The SVG you uploaded with a custom color attribute as a `rel="mask-icon"`.